securing/midsummer/03_Baba Yaga/README.md

 ### Reconnaissance

 Briefing indicated we will have to somehow exploit the password reset system.
-Now only that, we won't be able to receive the password reset link (or newly generated password) since the server responsible for that is down.
+However, we won't be able to receive the password reset link (or a newly generated password) since the server responsible for that is down.

 Moreover, we will have to deal with rate limiting along the way, but we will worry about it when we get to that.